BlueKuzo/startup/README.md

 Database data placeholder showing content stored in the database - Several spots with this.
 See table id "parties" and "encounters" in EncounterCreatorMain.html

 WebSocket data placeholder showing where realtime communication will go - Footer in EncounterCreatorMain.html

+# CSS Assignment

+Header, footer, and main content body - Everything is as expected.

+Navigation elements - Use the links.
+I think the buttons get activated in the next assignment.

+Responsive to window resizing - Most apparent on EncounterCreatorMain.

+Application elements - Yup; got what I wanted.

+Application text content - The text is all there.

+Application images - It scales as desired.